ArtPetoyan/ArtPetoyan/README.md

 ## [![Typing SVG](https://readme-typing-svg.demolab.com/?theme=merko&size=36&lines=I+am+Artur)](https://git.io/typing-svg)

-Welcome to my GitHub.
+Welcome to my GitHub Page.
 This is the central place where I share my work, showcase my skills, and connect with the community.
 Thanks for stopping by!

 ## 🧑‍💻 About Me